Lumpenproletariat: Violence

 In 1966 sociologist David Matza cited disorder and violence as two of the most prominent characteristics of the disreputable poor.
 In his 1977 book Class, State, and Crime, Marxist historian Richard Quinney defined lumpen crimes (or "predatory crimes") as those intended for purely personal profit.
 In a 1986 study sociologist David Brownfield defined the lumpen-proletariat (or the "disreputable poor") by their unemployment and receipt of welfare benefits.
 He concluded that "while no significant effects of class can be found using a neo-Marxist conception of class, gradational measures of class (occupation and education) ...
 Measures of disreputable poverty—unemployment and welfare status [recipiency]—are relatively strong correlates of violent behavior."
 He explained:

-Imitations
+Derivations

 Several terms have been coined in imitation of lumpenproletariat such as: